alantech/alanlang-docs/src/advanced_examples.md

 }
 ```

 This example defines a custom event type and then uses it to implement a recursive function that prints to 10 and then quits.
-It also usesif statements to accomplish this.
+It also uses if statements to accomplish this.

 This is slow and intentionally awkward because this is an escape hatch to Turing-completeness and not the intended primary use case, as Alan's execution planner will not be able to properly optimize the parallelization of this approach (it is by definition a sequential operation, though the body of the recursive function may be parallelized).
 It shouldn't be necessary to accomplish your needs in the language, but it is there.